About Command Precedence

 CommandType Name ModuleName ----------- ---- ---------- Function Get-Date Cmdlet Get-Date Microsoft.PowerShell.Utility

-Use this method as a best practice when writing scripts that you intend to distribute because you cannot predict which commands might be present in the session in which the script runs.
+Use this preferred method when writing scripts that you intend to distribute.
+You cannot predict which commands might be present in the session in which the script runs.

-To find the snap-in or module from which a command was imported, use the ModuleName property of commands.
+To find the module from which a command was imported, use the ModuleName property of commands.

 For example, to find the source of the

 Get-Date cmdlet, type:

 The call operator executes strings and script blocks in a child scope.
 For more information, see about_Operators.